CMU-IDS-2020/fp-squirrels-in-my-pants/README.md

 ## Work distribution

-* Asad: Worked on creating basic webpage outline as well as the map visualization and helped with de-escalation research
+* Asad: Worked on creating basic webpage outline as well as the map visualization and helped with de-escalation research, wrote report, added to narrative elements of the project
-* Julie: Worked on compiling resources for call to action, adding to narrative elements of the project
+* Julie: Worked on compiling resources for call to action, added to narrative elements of the project, came up with visual design basis for the project
-* Mei: Created pie chart on race, de-escalation graph
+* Mei: Created pie chart on race, de-escalation graph, created violent crimes and police brutality graph
-* Vivian: Worked on incorporating guessing game into project, helped with overall HTML/CSS/JS
+* Vivian: Worked on incorporating guessing game into project, helped with overall HTML/CSS/JS, worked on specific city case studeis

 ## Deliverables